Imran4424/Machine-Learning-Models/README.md

 - Inflation and GDP growth prediction
 - Energy consumtion prediction compared to outdoor environment

-### Support Vector Regression
+### Support Vector Regression (Linear Kernel)

 Support Vector Regression Model is a special type of Support Vector Machine Model which is used for predicting continuous values (regression tasks).
-Support Vector Regression Model
+The Support Vector Regression Model which uses linear Kernel

 ### Decision Tree